-Fifty-one patients underwent another surgical procedure.
+Sixty-six patients underwent a total of 73 surgical procedures.
 The decision was based on a detailed clinical and neuroradiological analysis.
 Once hydrocephalus was ruled out, the evaluation started with the clinical history before the previous decompression and how preoperative symptoms responded to it.
-Was the neurology unchanged or improved or did symptoms progress further without an interval of stable neurologic function?
-If symptoms progressed without an interval of clinical stability, such a course suggested an insufficient operation.
-In most instances, this was related to untreated features of an associated basilar invagination, such as anterior compression by the odontoid or craniocervical instability.
+Was the neurology unchanged or improved, or did symptoms progress further without a free interval of stable neurology?
+If symptoms progressed immediately, such a course suggested an insufficient decompression.
+In most instances, this was related to persistent cerebrospinal fluid (CSF) flow obstruction at the foramen magnum or untreated features such as an associated basilar invagination with craniocervical instability.

-In the majority of patients, however, the clinical history revealed a stable interval after foramen magnum decompression with or without improvement of preoperative symptoms.
-It should then be noted how and when the deterioration started.
-The longer the interval of clinical stability before the deterioration began, the less likely the cause was related to the foramen magnum.
-The only clinical symptoms, which pointed to a foramen magnum problem, were occipital headaches or swallowing dysfunctions.
-If these did not progress or reappeared, the clinical history often not indicated, whether a foramen magnum-related cause or another pathology, had to be addressed.
+In the majority of patients, however, the clinical history revealed a free interval of an improved or unchanged neurological condition before new symptoms of medullary compression developed.
+The only clinical symptoms, which clearly pointed to a new foramen magnum problem, were occipital headaches and swallowing dysfunctions.
+If these did not progress or reappeared, the clinical history often provided no clue whether a foramen magnum-related cause or another pathology was responsible for the clinical deterioration.
+As a general rule, the longer the free interval, the less likely this cause was related to the foramen magnum.

 Next, a careful neuroradiological assessment was essential for these patients.
-The area of the previous operation was evaluated comparing preand postoperative MRI scans.
+The area of the previous operation was evaluated comparing preoperative and postoperative magnetic resonance imaging (MRI) scans.
 Was there any evidence for an insufficient decompression or recurrent compression?
-It has been reported that new bone formation may cause recurrent compression in children [1-3].
-This was not observed in this series, however.
-No example of cerebellar ptosis [4] due to an oversized craniectomy [5] resulting in medullary compression was found either.
+It has been reported that new bone formation may cause recurrent compression, particularly in children [2-4].
+However, this was not observed in this series.
+No example of cerebellar ptosis [5] due to an oversized craniectomy [6] resulting in medullary compression was found either.

 Was there a basilar invagination with persistent anterior compression of the odontoid?
-Was there an indication of craniocervical instability such as an assimilated atlas to the occiput, a Klippel-Feil syndrome of the upper cervical spine, or a pannus formation around the odontoid [6] (Fig. 16.1)?
+Was there an indication of craniocervical instability such as an assimilated atlas to the occiput, a Klippel-Feil syndrome of the upper cervical spine, or pannus formation around the odontoid (Fig. 44.1) [7]?
+Was there a cisterna magna of sufficient size (Figs. 44.1, 44.2, and 44.3)?
+Was there a pseudomeningocele pushing the dura anteriorly (Figs. 44.1, 44.2, and 44.3) [8]?